nycjv321/nycjv321.github.io/_posts/2020-01-07-testing-pyramid-services-pt1.md

 _Why does email not work?
 Is it broken?!? ...
 No we just didn't configure it_

 I've seen great amount of emphasis on system tests when many verifications can be placed lower down the stack as integration tests or unit tests.
-Before you write that (unnecassairly) complicated system test (e.g. a UI test or testing a RESTful api against an external service) ask yourself or your colleague if they wrote tests for the feature and what kind of tests.
+Before you write that (unnecessarily) complicated system test (e.g. a UI test or testing a RESTful api against an external service) ask yourself or your colleague if they wrote tests for the feature and what kind of tests.

 ##### Pros
 1. Allows for expressing complex user scenarios